tomsfactory/bot/README.md

    syntax
 5. Once reviewed, increase package version with
    `deno task version:<minor|major|patch|autosemver>` accordingly
-6. Merge in to master and the package will be deployed to [jsr](https://jsr.io/@tomsfactory/bot) via a [github workflow](.github/workflows/publish.yml)
+6. Merge in to master, and the package will be deployed to [jsr](https://jsr.io/@tomsfactory/bot) via a [github workflow](.github/workflows/publish.yml)